TheOdinProject/curriculum/foundations/introduction/how_does_the_web_work.md

 * Consider buying the book [Tubes: Behind the Scenes at the Internet](https://www.amazon.co.uk/dp/B007TB5SKA/ref=dp-kindle-redirect?_encoding=UTF8&btkr=1).
 * If you're in for a bit more reading, you can check out the [Introduction to HTTP](https://launchschool.com/books/http) online book at LaunchSchool.
 This book also touches on some topics covered later in the curriculum, such as developer tools and security.
 Additionally, you can learn about HTTP tools, which you may find helpful in the future.
 * Some advice on reading: We recommend that you only review the immediate links posted in our curriculum.
 You can always go deeper on any subject if you wish, but be careful not to overload yourself on information!

+### Knowledge Check
+This section contains questions for you to check your understanding of this lesson.
+If you're having trouble answering the questions below on your own, review the material above to find the answer.

+* What is a network?
+* What is the internet?
+* What is an IP address?
+* What is a router?
+* What is an ISP?
+* What is a Packet?
+How are packets used to transfer data?
+* What is a client?
+What is a server?
+* What is a web page?
+* What is a web server?
+* What is a web browser?
+* What is a search engine?
+* What is a DNS request?
+* What browser are you currently using?